What Is a Restricted Driver’s License?

 A Gilbert restricted license attorney could help individuals to evaluate whether they may be eligible to receive these licenses and take the necessary legal steps to acquire them.

 Regaining the Right to Drive Through a Restricted Permit

 While a request for a restricted license only occurs when a driver specifically asks for it, the state will also issue automatic driver’s permits related to DUI cases.
 For many people, the MVD will automatically mail a restricted permit between 22-30 days after the suspension period starts.
 This gives a person the temporary right to drive once 30 days of the suspension have passed.
 In addition, people seeking out these permits must be able to prove that they have obtained car insurance for at least three years beyond their date of license reinstatement.

 The purpose of the permit is to allow a person with a DUI conviction to take the steps necessary to work towards a full restricted license.
 These can include traveling to counseling sessions, going to school, or traveling to work.
-A Chandler Traffic lawyer could provide more information about the restricted permit and how it differs from restricted licenses.
+A Gilbert Traffic lawyer could provide more information about the restricted permit and how it differs from restricted licenses.

 Allegations involving DUI cases are serious matters.
 In addition to any financial or criminal penalties, courts must suspend a guilty party’s driver’s license.
 Having a driver’s license is vital to a person’s ability to go to school, earn a living, or spend time with children.
 Therefore, obtaining a restricted license or permit may grant limited driving privileges while a license is still under suspension.

-A Chandler restricted license lawyer could help you to regain the right to drive.
+A Gilbert restricted license lawyer could help you to regain the right to drive.
 This includes evaluating your eligibility, helping you to take the necessary steps in installing an interlock device, contacting the MVD, and submitting a formal application.
 Contact our Team now to get started.